Edwards Plateau

-The Edwards Plateau is a geographic region at the crossroads of Central, South, and West Texas.
-It is bounded by the Balcones Fault to the south and east, the Llano Uplift and the Llano Estacado to the north, and the Pecos River and Chihuahuan Desert to the west.
-San Angelo, Austin, San Antonio, and Del Rio roughly outline the area.
-The southeast portion of the plateau is known as the Texas Hill Country.
+The Edwards Plateau is a geographic region forming the crossroads of Central, South and West Texas, United States.
+It is named in honor of Haden Edwards.
+It is bounded by the Balcones Fault to the south and east; the Llano Uplift and the Llano Estacado to the north; and the Pecos River and Chihuahuan Desert to the west.
+San Angelo, Austin, San Antonio and Del Rio roughly outline the area.
+The plateau, especially its southeast portion, is also known as the Texas Hill Country.

 Natural history

 The bedrock consists primarily of limestone, with elevations ranging between 100 and 3000 ft.
 Caves are numerous.

 The landscape of the plateau is mostly savanna scattered with trees.
 It mostly lacks deep soil suitable for farming, though the soil type is fertile mollisol, so some cotton, grain sorghum, and oats are grown.
 For the most part, though, the thin soil and rough terrain areas are primarily grazing regions, with cattle, sheep, and goats (Angora and meat types) predominant.
 Several rivers cross the region, which generally flow to the south and east through the Texas Hill Country toward the Gulf of Mexico; springs occur (in wet years), but permanent surface water supplies are sparse throughout the area, except for man-made reservoirs.
 The area is well drained; rainwater flows into the Edwards Aquifer recharge zone at the south of the plateau to feed rivers to the south.
 Rainfall varies from 15 to 33 inches per year, typically, from northwest to southeast, and the area has a moderate temperature and a reasonably long growing season.